OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 File System Implementation: Chapter 40

-1. **vsfs (Very Simple File System)** A simplified verison of UNIX and utilizes basic on-disk structures, access methods, and multiple file system.
+1. **vsfs (Very Simple File System)** A simplified version of UNIX and utilizes basic on-disk structures, access methods, and multiple file system.
 2. **Access Methods** The methods which allow for calls to be made.
 They include actions such as open(), read(), and write().
 3. **Metadeta** Types of data about data.
 Mainly consists of data about data blocks, file size, owner and access rights, etc.
 4. **Inode** A series of nodes arranged in an array and indexed into when the user is accessing a specific inode.